slyfox1186/ffmpeg-build-script/README.md

 ## Hardware Acceleration

 The script provides options for hardware acceleration using Nvidia's CUDA SDK Toolkit or AMD's AMF.

-Make sure to follow the installation instructions closely to enable these features.
+### NVIDIA CUDA / NVENC

+- **Automatic GPU Detection**: The script automatically detects NVIDIA GPUs and their compute capabilities
+- **CUDA Toolkit**: If CUDA is not installed, the script will prompt to install the latest CUDA toolkit
+- **NVENC Support**: Hardware-accelerated H.264/H.265 encoding via NVENC
+- **Optimized Builds**: FFmpeg is compiled with architecture-specific CUDA optimizations for your GPU
 - [CUDA SDK Toolkit Download](https://developer.nvidia.com/cuda-downloads)

-- Follow the script's instructions to install the latest updates.
+### AMD AMF

+- **AMF Support**: Hardware-accelerated encoding on AMD GPUs
+- Requires AMD GPU drivers with AMF support

 ## Disclaimer